End-to-End testing

 make test

-Runs scripts/wasmtestreport.py
+Runs scripts/wasmtestreport.py which:

 -